 Early Education Program (EEP)

-Southern Autistic School offers an Early Education Program for preschool aged children with an Autism Spectrum Disorder diagnosis and a communication delay.
-The age of entry to the program for children is between 2 years, 8 months and 4 years, 8 months.
+Southern Autistic School offers an Early Education Program for local preschool aged children with an Autism Spectrum Disorder diagnosis and a communication delay.

 The Early Education Program is run by experienced Special Education teachers who deliver a structured pre-school program to promote development in the key areas of communication, play, social skills and personal independence.
 Allied health professionals including speech pathologists, occupational therapists and psychologists provide a multidisciplinary team approach to support the teaching program.